-You can make baked ziti without ricotta but using this vegan creamy ricotta-like mixture.
-I combine tofu with onions, garlic, miso paste, and fresh basil to create a creamy mixture that is a perfect ricotta substitute.
+You can make baked ziti without dairy ricotta by using vegan creamy ricotta.
+You’ll combine tofu with onions, garlic, miso paste, and fresh basil to create a creamy mixture that is a perfect ricotta substitute.

 Can you make baked ziti without meat?

-You can make this meatless baked ziti by using veggie crumbles.
-If you don’t have access to the kind you can buy in the store, you can make your homemade veggie sausage crumbles by adding the right spices to things like sweet potatoes or even oatmeal.
+You can make meatless baked ziti by using veggie crumbles.
+If you don’t have access to store-bought crumbles, you can make your homemade veggie sausage crumbles by adding the right spices to things like sweet potatoes or even oatmeal.

-So, after you’ve made your meatless baked ziti, the big question is can you freeze the leftovers.
+So, after you’ve made a simple baked ziti, the big question is, can you freeze the leftovers?
 The answer is yes!
-Allow the baked ziti to come to room temperature and then transfer to freezer-safe containers and place in the freezer.
+Allow the baked ziti to come to room temperature and then transfer it to a freezer-safe container and place it in the freezer.

-What's the difference between penne and ziti noodles?
+What's the difference between penne and ziti pasta?

 Meatless Baked Ziti